DON'T TALK, JUST KISS

-We’ve a lot to thank the swinging 60s for.
+We have a lot to thank the swinging 60s for.
 Mary Quant, The Beatles and the smiley : ) Even lava lamps.
 But when it comes to user experience (UX) the 60s will always be remembered for KISS.
 No, that’s not a reference to free love, it’s a simple acronym for a simple concept.

 Keep It Simple Stupid.

 It’s a concept accredited to Kelly Johnson, a lead aircraft engineer at Lockheed.
 He presented his team of designers with a selection of basic tools and a challenge.
 The jet aircraft they were designing had to be repairable by an average mechanic in the field under combat conditions with only those tools.
-Johnson realised that complexity is the enemy of speed and efficiency, attributes which are life saving in the theatre of war.
+Johnson realised that complexity is the enemy of speed and efficiency, attributes that are life-saving in the theatre of war.
 He wanted his aircraft to present self-evident engineering systems that were easy to understand and quick to fix.
 And so, KISS was his design mantra.

 Of course, it’s not a new idea.
 From our primitive ancestor carving out the world’s very first spoons to an excited millennial hitting the home button on the first iPhone in 2007, simplicity has been the holy grail of self-evident design.
 UX is absolutely defined by this.

 But simplicity is notoriously hard to achieve.
-It’s time consuming.
+It’s time-consuming.